-- Look for a 3rd party certification on your bottles.
+- Look for a 3rd party certification on your bottles to avoid fraudulent producers.
 DOP or AOC certifications on European imported oils are a signal of real extra virgin olive oils.
 In California, look for the California Olive Oil Council’s seal marks CA produced olive oils as good choices.

-- Harvest date – high quality producers of olive oils realize that their product is best within a certain time frame.
-They will share the harvest date of the olives used on the bottle somewhere.
+- Harvest date – high quality producers realize that their product is best within a certain time frame.
+They will share the harvest date of the olives on the bottle somewhere.
 This signifies freshness.
 If you can find that, that oil is a safe bet.

 - Amphora Nueva – an AMAZING olive oil and vinegar store in the bay area of California (they do ship from their online store).
 They supply a lovely variety of high quality imported oils, and are happy to discuss flavor profile, harvest date, and seasonality of each of their oils.

-The Process: Steps to Making Olive Oil Cake
+How to Make Olive Oil Cake with Rosemary

-Before we get into the mixing and cooking, turn your oven to 350°F and take a few minutes to chop your rosemary.
-You’ll need the leaves from about one sprig, and chop them finely.
-They don’t need to be uniform, but you’re looking for a teaspoon of fairly finely chopped herbs.
+Turn your oven to 350°F and take a few minutes to chop your rosemary.
+You’re looking for a tablespoon of finely chopped herbs.

-Because there is zero butter in this rosemary olive oil cake, the creaming method just doesn’t work.
+Because this is a cake recipe without butter, the creaming method just doesn’t work.
 Instead, we’re going to use the foaming method.
-This involves beating the eggs and sugar together, rather than the butter and sugar.
-This is the method you’d use for a sponge cake.
-The foaming creates large bubbles, and leads to a wonderfully fluffy sponge.
+This involves beating the eggs and sugar together to create large bubbles, and leads to a wonderfully fluffy sponge.

 While the eggs and sugar are melting away, you’ll have just enough time to prep your other ingredients.
 Don’t worry about hovering over the eggs. they won’t scramble until they reach 170°F, and we’ll be back to them long before that.

-Pour the batter into the pan.
-As a final step dust the top with a tablespoon of granulated sugar.
+- Pour batter into your prepared pan and dust the top with a tablespoon of granulated sugar.
 This will create a crusty, sugared top when the cake bakes adding just that perfect extra hint of sweetness to the cake.

 When you simply can resist no longer, cut a slice and sample your rosemary olive oil cake.

-I’m positive you’ll be impressed with the light texture, subtle flavors given by the rosemary and olive oil, and that perfect level of sweetness.
-Enjoy for a light dessert with a sauce (I recommend lemon or raspberry!) or take a slice with your morning cup of joe.
+I’m positive you’ll love the light texture and subtle flavors given by the rosemary and olive oil.
+It has that perfect level of sweetness!
+Enjoy for a light dessert or take a slice with your morning cup of joe.
 Heck, have it for both!
 This cake will stay moist and yummy for about 3 days at room temperature, when kept in an airtight container.

 I really hope you give this cake a try, it’s easy, delicious, and refreshingly unique.
 I think I’ll go have a slice right now…